9 FAM 302.13

 9 FAM 302.13-2(B)(2) (U) Applying INA 212(e) to Individuals Issued J-2 Visas

 (U) The spouse or child of an exchange visitor subject to the provisions of INA 212(e) who is issued a J-2 visa is also subject to the provisions of that section.
 But, if such a spouse or child ceases to be the spouse or child of the former exchange visitor (that is, the child marries, or turns 21, or, in the case of a spouse, the marriage is terminated, either by death or divorce), and the former J-2 visa-holder wishes to obtain a waiver of the two year foreign requirement, a full report of the circumstances surrounding the case may be submitted by them requesting that the State Department act on their behalf for a waiver recommendation.
-See 9 FAM 302.13-2(D)(1) paragraph b below for mailing address.
+See 9 FAM 302.13-2(D)(1) paragraph b below for application instructions.
 However, the State Department will act on behalf of such applicants only rarely and for humanitarian circumstances.
 Such an application should be submitted as an Interested Government Agency (IGA) request to the State Department.
 If you receive inquiries regarding the possibility of obtaining such a waiver, direct the applicant to the Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement website on TSG for additional information.

 9 FAM 302.13-2(C) (U) Advisory Opinions